jruels/az-databricks-adf/Day3/Lab7.md

 6. **Create the Service Connection**:
    - Click **Save** to create the service connection.

 7. **Install self-hosted agent**:
-Follow the [here](https://github.com/jruels/az-databricks-adf/blob/main/Day3/windows_agent.md) to install the agent on your Windows VM.
+Follow the instructions [here](https://github.com/jruels/az-databricks-adf/blob/main/Day3/windows_agent.md) to install the agent on your Windows VM.

 ### **Using the Service Connection in Your Pipeline**